 Cost-effective monitoring

-Supply sheds function by integrating spatial data with supply chain information to define potential areas that supply raw materials to a facility, such as a mill or trader.
-This enables companies to monitor entire supply sheds or landscapes more quickly and cost-effectively than building farm-level traceability from the outset, thereby facilitating larger-scale sustainability coverage.
+Supply sheds function by integrating spatial data with supply chain information to define potential areas that supply raw materials to a facility, such as a mill or trader, making it the most cost-effective way to achieve traceability-to-plot (TTP).

 Supply sheds vs other approaches

-This is the most precise and auditable method, tracking commodities back to exact farm polygons.
+This is the most precise and auditable method, mapping the boundaries of each individual farm plot and linking it to an individual producer.
 It offers excellent transparency and detail, enabling direct verification of compliance and sustainability claims.
-However, farm-plot mapping is costly, technically challenging, and resource-intensive, especially in highly fragmented, smallholder-dominated supply chains, making it impractical at scale for many companies.
+However, farm-plot mapping is costly, technically challenging, and resource-intensive, especially in highly fragmented, smallholder-dominated supply chains, making it impractical at scale for many companies, particularly those that are further downstream.

 Meridia’s accurate supply shed modelling